Ludwig Wittgenstein: Engineering at Berlin and Manchester

 when things went wrong, which often occurred, he would throw his arms around, stomp about, and swear volubly in German.

 According to William Eccles, another friend from that period, Wittgenstein then turned to more theoretical work, focusing on the design of the propeller – a problem that required relatively sophisticated mathematics.

-It was at this time that he became interested in the foundations of mathematics, particularly after reading Bertrand Russell's The Principles of Mathematics (1903), and Gottlob Frege's The Foundations of Arithmetic, vol. 1 (1893) and vol. 2 (1903).
+It was at this time that he became interested in the foundations of mathematics, particularly after reading Bertrand Russell's The Principles of Mathematics (1903), and Gottlob Frege's The Basic Laws of Arithmetic, vol. 1 (1893) and vol. 2 (1903).
 Wittgenstein's sister Hermine said he became obsessed with mathematics as a result, and was anyway losing interest in aeronautics.
 He decided instead that he needed to study logic and the foundations of mathematics, describing himself as in a "constant, indescribable, almost pathological state of agitation".
 In the summer of 1911 he visited Frege at the University of Jena to show him some philosophy of mathematics and logic he had written, and to ask whether it was worth pursuing.
 He wrote:

 I was shown into Frege's study.
 Frege was a small, neat man with a pointed beard who bounced around the room as he talked.
 He absolutely wiped the floor with me, and I felt very depressed; but at the end he said 'You must come again', so I cheered up.
 I had several discussions with him after that.
 Frege would never talk about anything but logic and mathematics, if I started on some other subject, he would say something polite and then plunge back into logic and mathematics.